solvingj/gitpitch-cianywhere-lightning/PITCHME.md

 ---
 ### Phase 1 - OSS
 * Start by borrowing lots of logic from CPT
-* Add more general commit parsing ("[skip travis]", etc)
+* Add more general commit parsing:
+	* Like "[skip travis]", etc
-* Add more "publish" helpers (bintray, packagecloud, etc)
+* Add more "publish" helpers
+	* Bintray, packagecloud, etc

 ---
 ### Phase 2 - Enterprise
-* CPT does bypass some novel visibility features of CI
+* CPT does bypass some novel features of CI
 	* Test coverage
-* Explore making use of some native features of each CI
+* Explore leveraging features of each CI
-* Potentially create CI Anywhere plugins for Jenkins/Etc.
+	* Will require plugins for Jenkins/Etc.